PixelPartner/quicklook-RAL-configurator/README.md

 * send the current 3D data as an USDA text file to the server, accompanied with an UUID.

-* this is then converted to a binary USDC file and archived together with a 4k wood texture as an USDZ file.
-For this to work, you will also need the backend repository [USDZerveOnIIS](https://github.com/PixelPartner/USDZerveOnIIS)
+* this is then converted to a binary USDC file and archived as an USDZ file.<br/>For this to work, you will also need the backend repository [USDZerveOnIIS](https://github.com/PixelPartner/USDZerveOnIIS)

 * this USDZ file can then be downloaded by either clicking the then freshly appeared AR icon or using the QRCode presented on the left.